Bargmann-invariant framework for local unitary equivalence and entanglement: Conclusion

 \appendixpage \addappheadtotoc

-In what follows, we proceed to prove each of them.
+The present appendix details the development process and key findings leading to the main conclusions.
 When deriving these main results, we present some essential tools that facilitate the obtainment of additional findings.
 For instance, we establish a rigorous relationship concerning the conversion between Makhlin's fundamental invariants and LU Bargmann's invariants.
 With these preparations, we can calculate arbitrary locally unitary Bargmann invariants $\Tr{\rho_{i_1}\cdots\rho_{i_N}}$, where each $\rho_{i_k}$ is from the set $\set{\rho_{AB},\rho_A\ot\I_B,\I_A\ot\rho_B}$ for any two-qubit state $\rho_{AB}$, up to ignoring dimensional factors.